balfieri/cordic/README.md

 </pre>

 <p>
-Currently, test_basic.cpp does its own checking using macros in test_helpers.h.
+test_basic.cpp does its own checking using macros in test_helpers.h.
 In the near future, Cordic.cpp should do optional checking of computations so that test_helpers.h can be deleted or greatly simplified.
 </p>